zx80/flask-simple-auth/README.md

 ```

 Then the module can be used to retrieve the authenticated user with `get_user`.
-This functions raises an `AuthException` exception on failures.
+This functions raises `AuthException` on failures.

 A good practice (IMHO) is to use a before request hook to set a global variable
 with the value and warrant that the authentication is always checked.